Marlboro Pike Line: Better Bus Redesign

 In 2022, WMATA launched its Better Bus Redesign project, which aimed to redesign the entire Metrobus Network and is the first full redesign of the agency's bus network in its history.

 In April 2023, WMATA launched its Draft Visionary Network.
 As part of the drafts, WMATA proposed to split the J12 into two routes.
 The J12 portion between Addison Road station and the intersection of Marlboro Pike & Donnell Drive was made into its own route and named Route MD260.
 J12 service to Presidential Parkway/Machinists Building was taken over by the K12, was named Route MD261, and operated between Suitland station and the Presidential Parkway via the K12 routing between Suitland station and the intersection of Forrestville Road & Pennsylvania Avenue, then operate via Pennsylvania Avenue and Presidential Parkway.

 During the proposal, WMATA retained both the MD260 and MD261 and renamed the Routes to the P67 (MD260) and P66 (MD261).
 The P67 would keep the same routing as the proposed Route MD260, but the P66 was modified to operate on the J12 Forrestville loop along Pennsylvania Avenue, Old Marlboro Pike, Suitland Parkway, and Forrestville Road, as service to Presidential Parkway/Machinists Building was eliminated in June 2024.
 The remaining routing would remain the same from the proposed Route MD261.
 All changes were then proposed during WMATA's 2025 Proposed Network.

 During the proposals, the P67 was dropped completely in favor of Routes P61 and P62.
 Route P66 was not affected by the changes.

-On November 21, 2024, WMATA approved its Better Bus Redesign Network, with service on the College Park Line being simplified.
+On November 21, 2024, WMATA approved its Better Bus Redesign Network, with service on the Marlboro Pike Line being simplified.

 Beginning on June 29, 2025, Route J12 was discontinued, with the portion between Penn Mar Shopping Center and the Forestville loop being combined with the K12, operating between Suitland station and Forestville and renamed to the P66.
-Service between Addison Road station and Penn Mar Shopping Center was taken over by TheBus.
+Service between Addison Road station and Penn Mar Shopping Center was taken over by TheBus Route P76.